-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF FOR THE QUARTERLY PERIOD ENDED June 30, 2019 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO COMMISSION FILE NUMBER 000-50189 CROWN HOLDINGS, INC. (Exact name of registrant as specified in its charter) Pennsylvania 75-3099507 (State or other jurisdiction of (I.R.S.
-Employer Identification No.) incorporation or organization) 770 Township Line Road Yardley 19067 PA (Address of principal executive offices) (Zip Code) 215-698-5100 (registrant's telephone number, including area code) SECURITIES REGISTERED PURSUANT TO SECTION 12(b) OF THE ACT: Title of each class Trading Symbols Name of each exchange on which registered Common Stock \$5.00 Par Value CCK New York Stock Exchange 7 3/8% Debentures Due 2026 CCK26 New York Stock Exchange 7 1/2% Debentures Due 2096 CCK96 New York Stock Exchange Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+FOR THE QUARTERLY PERIOD ENDED September 30, 2019

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM \\\\ TO \\\ COMMISSION FILE NUMBER 000-50189 CROWN HOLDINGS, INC. (Exact name of registrant as specified in its charter) 75-3099507 Pennsylvania (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 770 Township Line Road Yardley 19067 PA (Zip Code) (Address of principal executive offices) 215-698-5100 (registrant's telephone number, including area code) SECURITIES REGISTERED PURSUANT TO SECTION 12(b) OF THE ACT: Title of each class Trading Symbols Name of each exchange on which registered Common Stock \$5.00 Par Value CCK New York Stock Exchange 7 3/8% Debentures Due 2026 CCK26 New York Stock Exchange 7 1/2% Debentures Due 2096 CCK96 New York Stock Exchange Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
 Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or such shorter period that the registrant was required to submit such files).
 Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one)
+(Check one) Large Accelerated Filer |X|Accelerated filer Non-accelerated filer Smaller reporting company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □